gravitational/teleport/rfd/0167-auto-updates-change-proposal.md

 This step does not ensure major version compatibility.
 If a user manually updates the teleport-ent package to the latest available version, they may still get an incompatible major version of Teleport.

-Step 2: The Teleport package repository supports per major version channels (stable/vXX).
+Step 2: The Teleport package repository supports major version channels (stable/vXX).
 Users were instructed to use these channels prior to the stable/cloud channel.
 In order to ensure the teleport-ent package does not get updated to an incompatible major version.
 The Teleport updater will now maintain the channel of the Teleport package repository.
 Whenever the Teleport cluster is updated to a new major version, the Teleport updater will also update the Teleport package repository channel.
 This will allow the stable/cloud teleport-ent package to be deprecated.

 This step does not ensure minor version compatibility.
 If a user manually updates the teleport-ent package to the latest available version, they may still get an incompatible minor version of Teleport.

 Step 2 (Alternative): Instead of relying on the stable/vXX channels.
 There is also the option of preventing updates of the teleport-ent package except by the Teleport updater.
 This would not require the stable/cloud channel to be deprecated.
-However, this would require a different solution of each support package manager, would could get messy.
+However, this would require a different solution for each supported package manager, which could get complicated.

 Apt supports an apt-mark hold command that can be used to hold back a package from being updated.
-The Teleport updater can be modified to hold the teleport-ent package after an update, and un-hold when it is performing an update.
+The Teleport updater can be modified to lock the teleport-ent package after an update, and unlock when it is performing an update.

 Yum has a similar feature that can exclude packages from a system update.
 This can be done by specifying teleport-ent to be excluded in the /etc/yum.conf file.